cakephp/docs/en/core-libraries/collections.rst

     $itemsToShow = $collection->take(30);

 Had collections not being lazy, we would have executed one million operations, even though we only wanted to show 30 elements out of it.
-Instead, we only did 30 operations, only for those elements that we took out of it.
+Instead, our map operation was only applied to the 30 elements we used.
 We can also derive benefits from this lazy evaluation even for smaller collections when we do more than one operation on them, for example calling ``map`` twice and then ``filter``.